coolskeleton59-1/undertale2-fracturedmemories/README.md

 how to install the game

-first, make sure you have python installed. if you don't install it here: https://www.python.org/downloads/ then, download everything in the repository aside from the readme. after that,  place all the files in the same folder, and your good to go!
+first, make sure you have python installed. if you don't install it here: https://www.python.org/downloads/ then, download everything in the repository aside from the readme. after that,  place all the files in the same folder, and you're good to go!